What Abortion Access In The U.S. Looks Like Post-Roe Decision

 Advertisement

-On the rare chance you need medical support after you self-manage your abortion, you don’t have to say you took pills, experts say — the treatment is the same as that of miscarriage.
+On the rare chance someone needs medical support after they self-manage an abortion, they don’t have to say they took pills, experts say — the treatment is the same as that of miscarriage.

 Abortion is still protected in some states.
-To learn about your access options, check out Abortion Finder and I Need An A. When you put in your zip code, and information like the date of your last period and your age, these sites will tell you about the laws where you live and also point you to the closest verified clinic.
+To learn about access options, check out Abortion Finder and I Need An A. By entering information like a zip code and the date of your last period and your age, these sites will tell you about the laws where you live and also point you to the closest verified clinic.

 Of course, in some cases, the closest available clinic will be states away, particularly in parts of the South and Midwest.
-In these cases, you may need help.
-Check out the National Network Of Abortion Funds, which can connect you to financial and emotional support either for the abortion itself or help pay for the travel, food, and childcare expenses that will be necessary.
+In these cases, someone may need help.
+The National Network Of Abortion Funds can connect people to financial and emotional support either for the abortion itself or help pay for the travel, food, and childcare expenses that will be necessary.

 Despite the fact that most Americans support access to contraception, the overturning of Roe could impact access to both IUDs and emergency contraception, and — in a worst-case scenario future — maybe even other methods.
 Some laws in certain states, like the one already in place in Oklahoma, will specify abortion is banned after the “point of fertilisation,” explains Rachel Fey, vice-president of policy and strategic partnerships at Power To Decide, an organisation aiming to prevent unplanned pregnancies.
 The thing is, fertilisation of an egg is not when pregnancy begins; according to the medical definition of pregnancy, the fertilised egg must implant in the uterus, and many fertilised eggs never implant.
 Moreover, it’s almost impossible to determine medically the exact moment when the egg meets the sperm and is “fertilised” before implanting in the uterus.
 Still, the medically inaccurate terminology in these laws may leave room for these methods of contraception to be banned (and might impact fertility treatments like IVF too).